felipefialho/coding-style/README.md

 <a name="html-attribute-order"></a>
 ### 2.3.
 Attribute order

-HTML attributes should be in this order for facilitate the reading
+HTML attributes should be in this order for facilitate the reading.

 1. `class`
 1. `id`, `name`